opencog/benchmark/README.md

 * __query-links__ -- Several real-world benchmarks for performing
   complex pattern matchs on a real-world natural-language dataset.
   One models an activity one might need in a parser, that of joining together connectors.
-It creates 576 BindLink's with four GlobNodes and a Variable, each.
-The Globs are used to search for connectable connectors, similar to what parser would need to do.
+It creates 576 `BindLink`'s with four `GlobNodes` and a `Variable`, each.
+The `Glob`s are used to search for connectable connectors, similar to what parser would need to do.
 That is, this is a search over "jigsaw puzzle pieces", looking for pairs of jigsaw pieces that can connect.